-The recorded crime figures are a by-product of a live administrative system which is continually being updated with incidents that are logged as crimes and subsequently investigated.
-Some incidents initially recorded as crime may on further investigation be found not to be a crime (described as 'cancelled records').
-Some offences may change category, for example from theft to robbery.
+The recorded crime figures are a by-product of a live administrative system that is continually being updated with incidents that are logged as crimes and subsequently investigated.
+Some incidents initially recorded as crime may on further investigation be found not to be a crime (described as "cancelled records").
+Some offences may change category, for example, from theft to robbery.
 The police return provisional figures to the Home Office on a monthly basis and each month they may supply revised totals for months that have previously been supplied.
-The Home Office Statistics Unit undertake a series of validation checks on receipt of the data and query outliers with forces who may then re-submit data.
+The Home Office Statistics Unit undertakes a series of validation checks on receipt of the data and queries outliers with forces who may then resubmit data.